 5.1 General.
 ASOR may create a donor-advised fund (DAF).
 Pursuant to the IRC and corresponding regulations, a DAF is (a) a fund owned and controlled by ASOR (b) that is separately identified with reference to the contribution(s) of a donor or donors (c) where the donor(s) (or their appointee(s)) have, or reasonably expect to have, the privilege of advising ASOR regarding the DAF’s investments or distributions.

 5.2 Creation.
 A DAF will be created by an affiliated fund agreement between the donor and ASOR.
 The fund agreement will name advisor(s) who may recommend DAF investments or distributions (grants).
-A DAF may be non-permanent (all contributions may be expended), permanently endowed (invested with only a portion of the earnings and appreciation available for expenditure in accordance with the ASOR Investment and Spending Policies), or may have both a non-permanent account and a permanently endowed account.
+A DAF may be non-permanent (all contributions may be expended), may be permanently endowed (invested with only a portion of the earnings and appreciation available for expenditure in accordance with the ASOR Investment and Spending Policies), or may have both a non-permanent account and a permanently endowed account.
 A minimum contribution of $25,000 is required to establish a DAF.

 5.3 Naming a DAF.
 The donor may name the DAF, subject to ASOR’s approval.
 Unless the donor requests that a DAF be anonymous, it will be listed by name in ASOR’s annual report.
 The DAF and its advisor(s) will be identified to grant recipients unless the advisor(s) request anonymity on a case-by-case basis.